 It is likely you are experiencing a symptom of Chondromalacia Patellae.
 This is the most common cause of chronic knee pain.
 Chondromalacia Patellae is caused by your patella being pulled to the outer side of your femur, rather than in a straight line.
 This will cause discomfort when you stand up from sitting in a chair for a long period of time.
-In order to prevent this at work, taking microbreaks will help to keep your body lose.
+In order to prevent this at work, taking microbreaks will help to keep your body loose.
 You may also feel discomfort after physical activity or a tightness or fullness in the knee area.

 If it hurts when you try to straighten your knee:

 You may have a popliteal cyst (also known as Baker’s Cyst).
 This is a bulge in the back pit of your knee, called the popliteal fossa, that is filled with fluid and causes tightness behind your knee.
 The pain may increase when you while participating in physical activity.
 You may also feel swelling, pain and stiffness or tightness behind your knee.